Learn how to use HTV on glasses. You might also like this post on how I used permanent vinyl on wine glasses.

 For my Halloween tablescape, I made glasses with skulls on them and I learned so much during the process!

 ***After washing my glasses, I learned that the HTV might not stick to the glass permanently.
-Think of it like a temporary tattoo for glasses.
+Think of it as a temporary tattoo for glasses.

 If you want yours to last longer, iron the design on for a bit longer to ensure that it has fully adhered and hand wash your glasses.
 Do not let them soak in water.

 Even if the designs aren’t permanent, I’m okay with it.
 Now I can make other designs for other holidays and occasions without having a cabinet full of specific holiday glasses.***

 Check out this post to learn how to use permanent vinyl on mugs!